connorskees/connorskees.github.io/content/blog/miniz-optimization.md

 }
 ```

-Let's add back our original asserts to make sure we don't accidentally do any out-of-bounds reads.
+We'll add back our original asserts to make sure we don't accidentally do any out-of-bounds reads.
 What does the codegen for this look like?

 ```asm
 example::transfer: